Pranavd0828/Read-with-your-Crew-in-Kindle/README.md

 *   **Navigation**: Easy access to your current reads.

 ### The Reader
-*   **Authentic Experience**: Simulates a real e-reader interface for a focused reading environment.
+*   **Authentic Experience**: Uses an advanced EPUB engine for a high-fidelity reading experience.
+It supports custom themes (Light, Dark, Sepia) and adjustable font sizes.
+*   **Legacy Support**: Preserves access to older book formats via a specialized text preview mode.
+*   **Book Upload**: Allows users to import their own `.epub` or `.mobi` files directly from their device.
 *   **Proof of Work**: The app intelligently validates your reading.
 You must spend a minimum of 2 seconds on a page before it counts as read.
 *   **Daily Goals**: Tracks your progress towards a 3-page daily target.
 *   **Celebration**: A full-screen animation rewards you with a witty quote when you hit your daily goal.